77 Trust Signals to Build Website Trust, Visits and E-Commerce

 TRUSTe was a trailblazer from the start.
 Among its achievements, it was the first organization to form a framework encompassing both U.S. and European data privacy standards in 2000.
 A lot has happened since then, but TRUSTe has continued its mission to ensure internet users can feel confident that their data and browsing experiences are secure.

 TRUSTe has also been a leader in advocating for the privacy of children’s data online, and has helped set standards to control spam emails—which, like data privacy, have today moved from self-regulation to a governmental regulatory model.

-Is it any wonder that the TRUSTe seal still strikes a positive note with consumers visiting not just e-commerce sites, but any website that asks visitors to entrust it with their private data?
-It tells visitors that you take protection and privacy of their personal data seriously.
+According to surveys, the TRUSTe seal continues to strike a positive note with consumers visiting not just e-commerce sites, but any website that asks visitors to entrust it with their private data.
+It communicates to visitors that you take protection and privacy of their personal data seriously.

 Today, TRUSTe offers multiple certifications and verifications, for the U.S. and worldwide.
 TRUSTe says of its Enterprise Privacy & Data Governance Practices seal:

 Companies who display the TRUSTe Certified Privacy seal have demonstrated that their privacy policies and practices meet the TRUSTe Enterprise Privacy & Data Governance Practices Assessment Criteria.